In this section

 While it is challenging to manage, it is important to remember that often your child will not be aware that their

 behaviour is impulsive.
 There are general ways to help manage

-impulsive behaviour and, if needed, a clinical psychologist can
+impulsive behaviour and, if needed, a clinical psychologist or neuropsychologist can

 develop individual strategies for each individual child.

 Children with a brain injury may be more impulsive than they were before their

 injury.
 This is because they can have difficulty controlling and

 checking their behaviour.
 An impulsive child acts quickly on an